+Haysville USD 261 - Procedural Handbook for Administrators

 FACTS RELATED TO PROBLEM 1:

 PROPOSED RESOLUTION OF PROBLEM 1:

 PROBLEM 2:

 FACTS RELATED TO PROBLEM 2:

 PROPOSED RESOLUTION OF PROBLEM 2:

-Signature of Parent or Attorney
+Date Signature of Parent or Attorney

-Due Process Time-Lines: K.A.R.
+Due Process Time-Lines:

+K.A.R.
 91-40-28 (d) & (e)

-LEA Parent Hearing Officer Due process complaint notice del the SEA which includes sufficient Five business days to furnish parents with the following: Five days to respond with notice of disqualification of hearing (a) list of qualified due process hearing officers; officer(s). (b) written notice of (1) parent's right (within five days) to disqualify any or all of the hearing officers on the list; (2) school may select any hearing officers left on the list; (3) if no hearing officers are left on the list, the school will request that the KSDE select a hearing officer; (4) availability of mediation.
+LEA Parent Hearing Officer Due process complaint notice of AND to the SEA which includes sufficient information Five business days to furnish Five days to respond with parents with the following: notice of disqualification of (a) list of qualified due hearing officer(s). process hearing officers; (b) written notice of (1) parent's right (within five days) to disqualify any or all of the hearing officers on the list; (2) school may select any hearing officers left on the list; (3) if no hearing officers are left on the list, the school will request that the KSDE select a hearing officer; (4) availability of mediation.
 Also give written notice of the filing of a due process hearing to the KSDE.
 Three business days after a parent gives notice that all hearing officers have been disqualified, contact KSDE and request appointment of hearing officer.
 (KSDE has three business days to appoint a hearing officer.)
 Hearing must be held within 35 days of date of request.
-KSA 72- 973(c) At request of either party, the hearing officer may grant specific extensions of time.
+KSA 72-973(c) At request of either party, the hearing officer may grant specific extensions of time.
 KSA 72-975(c)